CatalystCode/spk/docs/service-introspection-onboarding.md

 #### Option 2:

-Create the account manually.
-You will need to have the following properties of this storage before proceeding:
+Create the account manually or use an existing storage account.
+You will need to have the following properties of this storage before proceeding as they are required to configure:

 - Name of the storage account
 - Access key to this storage account